ToastYwasTaken/UmgebungsSimulation/Assets/README.txt

 Additional created assets in OwnAssets (shader graph for water...).
 The simulated "highlights" show POI where i placed simulation highlights, like animated water.
 I recreated effects like water-shader, watersplash-effect, fire-effect.
-The ones i did not create myself but were used in scene are in "Used Assets".
+The ones i did not create myself but were used in scene are in "Used Assets" (Spark effect).
 When starting the game you can fly to a desired destination and look at everything in realtime.
-NOTE: ApocalypticWorld & GrassFlowersPackFree  & TerrainTexturesPackFree HAVE TO BE IMPORTED
+NOTE: ApocalypticWorld & GrassFlowersPackFree  & TerrainTexturesPackFree HAVE TO BE IMPORTED, also you need to upgrade the project materials in the renderer pipeline

 Scene-Highlights: